 Here’s how to read it regarding software implementation – going from left to right.

 - First, you need the pressure for change.
-This can be a compelling event, but there needs to be a general sense of urgency.
-Without it, you will go at whatever pace the slowest influencer wants to go.
+This can be a compelling event, but a general sense of urgency must be made.
+Without it, you will go at whatever pace the slowest influencer wants.

-- Then, you will need a shared understanding as to why you bought the software or changed the process.
+- Then, you will need a shared understanding of why you bought the software or changed the process.
 Then, you will need to clearly articulate the objective – what you need out of the change.

 - Third, you will need to be able to resource it adequately during implementation and after.
 To resource adequately – you’ll want the appropriate resources to help facilitate the change and the right resources.